- Tips

 Symptoms of hearing loss in adults

-- Difficulty hearing during a phone call
+- Difficulty hearing during a phone conversation

 - Fatigue or stress caused by forced concentration while listening